reactables/reactables/README.md

 ## Description

-Reactive state management with RxJS.
+A reactive, flexible and extensible state management solution.

 ## Mission
 Provide a simple, scalable and framework-agnostic state management that improves the UI development experience for all.